m3dbx/m3-workshop/README.md

 ```$:~ docker-compose up```

-Once you see the following output (with code 0 at the end), the stack is configured and ready to be used:
+Once you see the following output (with code 0 at the end), the stack is configured and ready to be used (this will take ~30 seconds):

 ```
 provisioner_1      | Waiting until shards are marked as available